Realy-Project/detoxify-service/README.md

 ## Authentication

-If the environment variable API_TOKEN is not set, you can simply use:
+If the environment variable API_TOKEN is not set, you can make requests without authentication:

     curl 'http://127.0.0.1:8000/detoxify/' -X POST -H 'Content-Type: application/json' --data-raw '{"tags": ["traje","negro"]}'